Record Keeping and Communication in Managing Incapacity vs Misconduct

 The Essential Role of an HR Professional in Your Company

-An HR professional is responsible for managing and developing employee-related tasks within a company.
-They serve as a crucial link between employees and the organisation, ensuring that the workplace- READ MORE
+The role of an HR professional is essential to managing and developing employee-related tasks within a company.
+As a crucial link between employees and the organisation, HR professionals ensure- READ MORE

 Incapacity due to Ill Health – Assessing the Extent of the Employer’s Duty to Accommodate an Employee

 Incapacity due to ill health is a sensitive issue in the workplace that requires careful navigation.
-South African labour laws, especially the Labour Relations Act, provide clear guidelines regarding- READ MORE
+South African labour laws, especially the Labour Relations Act, provide clear guidance on- READ MORE

-The Use of International Doctors’ Notes in the South African Workplace
+The Use of International Doctor Notes in the South African Workplace

 Innocent Until Proven Guilty- The Employer’s Dilemma in Managing Employee Arrests

-The arrest of an employee presents a complex and sensitive situation for any employer, often leading to unexpected legal and operational challenges.
-Whether for a minor offence or a- READ MORE
+Managing employee arrests is a complex and sensitive challenge for any employer, often accompanied by unexpected legal and operational hurdles.
+Whether the arrest involves a minor offence or a- READ MORE

 Minimum Wage Increase for Johannesburg Restaurants